 Vitamin D helps the body absorb calcium so that blood calcium levels are at the ideal point.
 This helps enable the mineralization of bone that is required for strong, healthy bones.
 Yet this is just one function of the hormone.

 Vitamin D deficiency has been linked to a variety of health concerns, which points to a wide range of vitamin D functions, although research is still underway into why the hormone impacts other systems of the body.
 For instance, too little vitamin D makes an individual more prone to infections and illness, cardiovascular disease, and mental illnesses — including mood disorders like depression.
-Researchers have found that vitamin D helps regulate adrenaline, noradrenaline, and dopamine production in the brain; as well as helping to protect from serotonin depletion.
+Studies also show that people who have low vitamin D levels are more likely to be obese.
+Researchers have found that vitamin D helps regulate adrenaline, noradrenaline (also called norepinepherine), and dopamine production in the brain; as well as helping to protect from serotonin depletion.
 For this reason, low vitamin D levels increase an individual's risk of depression significantly.
 A better understanding of vitamin D function is necessary to fully comprehend how it is linked to so many health concerns.

 Problems Associated with Vitamin D

 An increased focus on protecting the skin from sun damage and a change from an outdoor lifestyle to an indoor lifestyle in recent generations has led to a serious problem with vitamin D deficiency in many developed parts of the world.
 Too little vitamin D means the bones will not be able to grow strong, leading to problems like rickets for children or osteoporosis for adults.
+Due to the weakening of bones, individuals with low vitamin D levels are more prone to falling.
 Low vitamin D levels can also cause a poorly functioning immune system, cardiovascular disease, depression, development of diabetes, and multiple sclerosis.
 It has also been linked to certain types of cancer.

-People rarely struggle with dangerously high levels of vitamin D. Too much of the vitamin can cause calcium levels in the blood to increase, causing hypocalcaemia.
+Even though people rarely struggle with dangerously high levels of vitamin D. If your body has too much of the vitamin it can also cause calcium levels in the blood to increase, causing hypocalcaemia.
 This condition can trigger confusion, depression, headaches, constipation, nausea, and feelings of thirst.

 Questions to ask your doctor